National Entrance Screening Test 2021

 - For each section, 20% of the average of the best 100 scores in that section will be considered as Section–wise Minimum Admissible Score (SMAS).

-- A candidate must clear the cutoff (SMAS) in any three subject sections for inclusion in the CEBS merit list.
+- A candidate must clear the cutoff (SMAS) in any three subject sections for inclusion in the merit list.

 - SMAS for OBC students would be 90% of the respective SMAS of General category students.